jjoonathan/F3560R-YIG-Filter/README.md

 # F3560R Characterization

-I snatched a nifty YIG filter off ebay the other day.
+I scored a nifty YIG Tuned Filter (YTF) on ebay the other day.
 I bought it on account of the 1.85mm connectors, as they suggested a frequency range that was relevant to my interests.
 Of course, it was still a gamble, so the next step was to characterize the filter and see if the gamble paid off.
 This repo tells the story of said characterization.

 Spoiler alert: it paid off :)